Tree Rollins: Career

 In 1983, as a member of the Atlanta Hawks, playing in Game 3 of the first round, he got into a fight with Danny Ainge of the Boston Celtics.
 In retaliation for allegedly being called a "sissy", Rollins elbowed Ainge in the face.
 Ainge subsequently tackled Rollins to the ground and the two began to wrestle.
 Rollins then bit Ainge's middle finger so badly that it required a couple of stitches.
 After the fight, Ainge was ejected and Rollins was not.
 However, the Celtics went on to win the series 2–1.
 The incident inspired opposing fans to occasionally hold up signs referring to the incident with sayings like "If you can't beat 'em, eat 'em" during some of his subsequent games.

 In the late 1980s, still with the Hawks, Rollins was asked how he felt about the team playing an exhibition game in the Soviet Union.
 Rollins replied that he had already been to the Soviet Union, "and I don't need to go back."

-Rollins was a player-coach with the Orlando Magic, serving as an assistant coach from 1993–1999 and backup center during the 1993–94 and 1994–95 seasons.
-He was an assistant coach for the Washington Wizards and Indiana Pacers and one-time coach of the now-defunct Greenville Groove of the National Basketball Development League (NBDL).
+Rollins was a player-coach with the Orlando Magic, serving as an assistant coach from 1993 to 1999 and backup center during the 1993–94 and 1994–95 seasons.
+He was an assistant coach for the Washington Wizards and Indiana Pacers and the second (and last) coach of the now-defunct Greenville Groove of the National Basketball Development League (NBDL).
+He went 22-28 while the Groove dissolved after the season ended.

 Rollins joined the WNBA's Washington Mystics in 2006 as an assistant coach.
 On June 1, 2007, he was named interim head coach following Richie Adubato's resignation early in the season.
 Rollins led the Mystics to a 17–14 record.
 On July 19, 2008, following lopsided losses to the New York Liberty and Detroit Shock, which put the Mystics at 8–14 on the season and 2.5 games out of playoff position, he was relieved of his duties.
 The Mystics' aggregate record under Rollins over the two seasons was 25–28, second best in Mystics history.
 He was replaced on an interim basis by one of his assistants, Jessie Kenlaw.
 In 2013, Rollins became an assistant coach with the WNBA's Chicago Sky.

 One small distinction for Rollins was that he was the last player to wear canvas Converse All Stars (leather ones were worn in 1982 by Micheal Ray Richardson) in the NBA when in the 1979–80 season he laced up modified Chuck Taylors which had the Circle Star patch removed on the inside ankle.
 Instead these had star chevrons sewed to the sides of the canvas similar to the Converse All Star II that had been sold earlier.